lozarcher/findNearest/README.md

 Requires an environment variable 'googleKey' with permission to use the Google Places API

 ## Usage
-Invoke com.loz.FindNearest::handleRequest with the parameters:
+Set up API Gateway to invoke *com.loz.FindNearest::handleRequest* with the parameters:
 - latitude
 - longitude

-Get a Json object back with the details of the nearest pub:
+Receive a Json object back with the details of the nearest pub:
 - name
 - address
 - rating